 The Data Series

-There are currently two schooling workforce data series: teacher workforce and teacher movement.
+There are currently three schooling workforce data series: teacher numbers, teachers entering and leaving the workforce and teacher turnover.

-Teacher workforce measures the number of teachers (both regular and day relief) by standard breakdowns (e.g. age, gender, sector, school type).
+Teacher numbers measure the number of teachers (both regular and day relief) by standard breakdowns (e.g. age, gender, sector, school type).
 This data series is available in headcount and full-time teacher equivalents (FTTE).
 Collection methodologies of the teacher workforce data series were revised in 2018, read about the difference between the old and new methodologies.

 The Data Source